Christchurch mosque shootings: Victims

+Fifty-one people died from the attacks, either at the scene or shortly afterwards: 44 at the Al Noor Mosque and seven at the Linwood Islamic Centre.
+All but four were male.
+Their ages ranged from three to 77 years old.
+Thirty-five others were injured at the Al Noor Mosque and five at Linwood.
+Forty-nine others were injured by other causes.

 Aftermath

 Governmental response

 Police advised mosques to close temporarily, and sent officers to secure and patrol various sites in Christchurch.
 All Air New Zealand Link services departing from Christchurch Airport were cancelled as a precaution, due to the absence of security screening at the regional terminal.
 Security was increased at Parliament, and public tours of the buildings were cancelled.
 In Dunedin, the Police Armed Offenders Squad searched a house, later reported to have been rented by Tarrant, and cordoned off part of the surrounding street in Andersons Bay because Tarrant had indicated on social media that he had originally planned to target the Al Huda Mosque in that city.

 For the first time in New Zealand history, the terrorism threat level was raised to high.
 Prime Minister Ardern called the incident an "act of extreme and unprecedented violence" on "one of New Zealand's darkest days".
 She described it as a "well-planned" terrorist attack and said she would render the person accused of the attacks "nameless" while urging the public to speak the victims' names instead.
 Ardern directed that flags on public buildings be flown at half-mast.

-In May 2019, the NZ Transport Agency offered to replace any vehicle number plates with the prefix "GUN" on request.
+In May 2019, the NZ Transport Agency offered to replace any vehicle number plates with the prefix "GUN" on request for free.

-In mid-October 2019, Ardern awarded bravery awards to the two police officers who apprehended Tarrant at the annual Police Association Conference in Wellington.
+In mid-October 2019, Ardern awarded bravery awards to the two police officers who apprehended Tarrant, at the annual Police Association Conference in Wellington.
 Due to the legal proceedings against Tarrant at the time, the two officers had interim name suppression, but in December 2019, this was lifted.

 On 1 September 2020, Prime Minister Ardern designated Tarrant as a terrorist entity, thereby freezing his assets and making it a criminal offence for anyone to support him financially.